Skip to main content

 Always Set Deadlines

-No one likes a looming deadline, but they’re absolutely necessary if you want to be productive.
+No one likes a looming deadline, but they’re absolutely necessary if you want tasks to be completed.

 Parkinson’s Law tells us that “work expands so as to fill the time available for its completion.”